wp-plugins/wp-related-items/trunk/readme.txt

 Yes.
 WRI uses the YARPP plugin that supports custom post types.
 Please find more information in YARPP documentation.

+= What causes that related items do not appear? =

+The problem may be caused by several reasons:

+1. It is possible that the relevancy of similar products is lower than the match threshold, so YARPP can't find any related items.
+Try to use lower match threshold using one of the following ways:
+- set lower threshold value for every post type on “Related Types” tab of “WP Related Items” options page.
+- or leave the above fields empty and set “Match threshold” on "Related Posts (YARPP)" options page.
+(If you can’t find these settings on YARPP admin page, you should switch on "Relatedness options" section using "Screen Options" tab on the upper right corner of YARPP options page.)
+You can try to enter the value 1 as threshold, and if you get related items, you can increase the value (if the value is too low, less relevant items will be displayed).
+So you can find the optimal threshold value.

+2. After you change WP Related Items settings, you may need to save YARPP settings also in Settings -> Related Posts (YARPP) menu, to refresh them.
+So please push “Save Changes” button on “Related Posts (YARPP)” options page.

+3. Try to increase relevancy between different types of post by using same words on the title or content or if you have pro version, use common categories or tags between different types of items.

 == Screenshots ==